jessicasalazar/vision_computador/README.md

 # Computer Vision — Course Repository

-Minimal README for the **vision_computador** course repo.
+**Vision_computador** course repo.
 It lists the assignments and how to organize your work.

 ## Assignments